 Injury at the hands of trusted medical professionals is devastating both physically and emotionally.
 It is a often a gut-wrenching decision to decide to bring a claim against a medical provider.
 There are countless questions and concerns that an injured patient and family will have before even considering this option.

-The Albuquerque Attorneys of Collins & Collins, P.C. are here to help guide those patients and their families who have suffered serious personal injuries or wrongful death as a result of medical negligence.
+The Albuquerque medical malpractice attorneys of Collins & Collins, P.C. are here to help guide those patients and their families who have suffered serious personal injuries or wrongful death as a result of medical negligence.

 Myth of Medical Malpractice Lawsuit Crisis